-It isn’t that clear cut, of course, and it’s a much more subconscious, primal feeling.
-The real trick of addiction is that it doesn’t feel like addiction.
+It isn’t that clear cut, of course, and it’s much more subconscious, primal feeling.
+The real trick of addiction is that it doesn’t feel like an addiction.
 It doesn’t feel like there are voices in your head telling you to continue your addictive behaviors.
-It just feels like you’re doing what comes natural to you.
+It just feels like you’re doing what comes naturally to you.

 You feel normal when you’re addicted because addiction makes you feel that way.
 The reality is, you actually only feel normal when you’re using.
 It’s impossible for you to feel normal when you’re not using.
 That’s the trick.

 So where does mindfulness fit into this?
 Simple.
 A moment of mindfulness in a sea of chaos can help you understand where you stand with your addiction.
 That moment may be the turning point where you look at your situation with an unbiased mind and see that your relationship with your substance of choice is one of dependence and abuse.

 Once you’ve come to that revelation, you can begin the path to recovery by seeking help.
 It also helps if you understand the true nature of what addiction is.